On the Pursuit of Power -- How Mastery Can Be a Means To an End

 “Shoot for the moon.
 Even if you miss, you'll land among the stars.”

 In a way, the ownership of your skills, the knowledge that you are constantly growing and improving, becomes a form of power in itself, applicable for your survival in a highly-competitive world.
-It's the power to define your own existence, to find meaning and fulfillment beyond societal expectations.
+It's the power to define your own existence, to find meaning and fulfilment beyond societal expectations.

 Mr. Nathan Lasher's Feedback